jsenv/core/README.md

 4. **test runner**; execute all test files at once

 It favors standards and simplicity.
-As a result it can be enjoyed by people without much experience in tooling or seeking for a simple tool without hidden complexities
+As a result it can be enjoyed by people without much experience in tooling or seeking for simple tooling without hidden complexities

 [Link to documentation](<https://github.com/jsenv/core/wiki/A)-directory-structure>)